 I've been lucky to find out about others self-published authors, such as Nathan Barry – who even wrote a book on that subject, called Authority.
 That's what convinced me it was possible and gave me hints for that project.

 I've started to write in August 2013, and I ran the firs interviews with other developers at that time.
 I started to write the table of contents and then filled the pages with what I knew and what I wanted to share.
 I manage to finish the book around January 2014.
 The proof-reading took more time than I expected, so the book was only released in March 2014.
-I wrote a complete report on that on my blog, where I explain the full process in detail, from writing to launching.
+I wrote a complete report about that on my blog, where I explain the full process in detail, from writing to launching.

 I did not look for editors though I've been proposed some.
 The idea of self-publishing really convince me, so I decided to go on my own, and I have no regret.
 It's true that you have to wear two hats at the same time and handle a lot more things, but with a minimal audience and some help from the Internet, anything's possible!